-Figure Notes (Figures on next page):
+Figure Notes:

-Figure 1 shows the keying waveform from the oscilloscope with the transceiver in QSK.
-Semi-QSK is not shown, but the waveform is virtually identical.
+1. Figure 'A' shows the keying waveform from the oscilloscope.
 The top trace is the voltage on the keying line of the transceiver (the external keying circuit uses an open-collector transistor in its output).
 A low voltage on this line indicates the transmitter "key down" condition.
 The second trace is the actual transmitter output.
 The horizontal axis is 10 ms/division, and the keying rate is 60 wpm.
 The first and second dits are shown, and some traces also show the beginning of the third dit

-Figure 2 shows the keying sidebands from the spectrum analyzer for a continuous string of dits at 60 wpm, with the analyzer set to a 300 Hz resolution bandwidth (for easier comparison with previously published keying sidebands plots)
+2. Figure 'B' shows the keying sidebands from the spectrum analyzer for a continuous string of dits at 60 wpm.